AntonKosov/git-backups/README.md

           folder: "repo_folder_name_2"
   # It is not implemented yet
   github:
-    - category: "category name 2"
+    - profile: "profile name 2"
       root_folder: "/home/user/git_backup/folder_name_2"
       token: "GH_XXX"
       # 'include' is optional, only repositories listed in this field will be included